fabrylab/pyTFM/docs/tutorial.rst

 Its no big deal if your selection is a bit to big, but you should make sure not to include deformations and force that do not originate from the cell colony.

-You could no press start again, and the programm would generate a text file with contractillity and strain energy for all frames.
+You could now press start again, and the programm would generate a text file with contractillity and strain energy for all frames.
 In order be a bit more organized and get all results one text file, we will first prepare to analyze stresses in the cell sheet